kessler/darkmagic/README.md

 })
 ```

-## Dark magic - Full disclosure
+## Dark Magic - Full disclosure
-This framework uses a lot of "dark magic" tricks that many will view as dangerous.
+This framework uses a lot of "dark magic" (hence its name) tricks that many will view as dangerous.
 These people are probably right and you should listen to them!

 ####This module:
 - parses function signature and uses the parameters, literally to load modules, first attempting to require them as they are and then by attaching them to various predefined search paths in your local file system